1998 Makati local elections: Background

 Incumbent mayor and PDP–Laban stalwart Jejomar Binay was term-limited and appointed as MMDA chairman.
-He will be replaced by his wife, Dra.
-Elenita Binay.
-She selected Councilor Ernesto Mercado as her running-mate.
+His wife, Dra.
+Elenita Binay, ran in his place.
+She selected 2nd district councilor Ernesto Mercado as her running-mate.

-Binay will face former city engineer Nelson Irasga of Liberal Party, incumbent vice mayor Toro Yabut of Lakas–NUCD, a member of the family who previously allied with the Binays, former acting mayor Cesar Alzona and 1984 assembly candidate Alexander Villalon.
+Binay's challengers were former city engineer Nelson Irasga of Liberal Party, incumbent vice mayor Arturo "Toro" Yabut of Lakas–NUCD, a member of the family who previously allied with the Binays, former acting mayor Cesar Alzona and 1984 assembly candidate Alexander Villalon.

-For the vice-mayoralty, Mercado will face actor Edu Manzano and Councilor Bong Daza.
+For the vice-mayoralty, Mercado faced actor Edu Manzano and Councilor Bong Daza.

 Iglesia ni Cristo endorsed Binay and Mercado.

 Citizenship of Manzano

-Even Edu Manzano won the vice mayoral race, Ernesto Mercado filed a disqualification case against Manzano's dual citizenship.
+Even Edu Manzano won the vice mayoral race, closest rival Ernesto Mercado filed a disqualification case against Manzano's dual citizenship, as Manzano is a citizen of the Philippines by blood and of the United States by birth.
 To prove his loyalty to the Philippines, Manzano tore his American passport at a press conference.
-Later, higher court dismissed the case.
-In 2019, while campaigning as congressman for San Juan, Manzano faced another case the same as 1998.
+Later, the Supreme Court dismissed the case.
+In 2019, while campaigning for congressman for San Juan, Metro Manila, Manzano faced another case the same as 1998.